vuejs/router/docs/api/index.md

 ### useRoute

 Returns the current route location.
 Equivalent to using `$route` inside templates.
+Must be called inside of `setup()`.

 **Signature:**